 Federal Direct Student Loans

-Federal Direct Student Loans are federal student loans made directly available to college students and are used to supplement personal and family resources, scholarships, grants, and work-study.
+Federal Direct Student Loans are loans made available to college students and are to be used for educationally related expenses to supplement personal and family resources, scholarships, grants, and work-study.
 They may be subsidized by the U.S. Government or may be unsubsidized depending on the student's financial need.
 Nearly all students are eligible to receive them (regardless of credit score or other financial issues).

 If you are an independent student as determined by the FAFSA, or a dependent undergraduate whose parents are unable to borrow under the Federal Direct Parent Loan for Undergraduate Students (PLUS) program, you may be eligible to borrow additional amounts under the unsubsidized Federal Direct Student Loan program.
-The aggregate amount may be borrowed for all undergraduate study is $31,000.
+The aggregate amount you can borrow for all undergraduate study for dependent students whose parents have not been denied a PLUS loan, is $31,000.
 Changes under H.R.
 5715 are effective July 1, 2008.
 Contact the Office of Admissions and Financial Aid for additional information.

 • Complete a FAFSA and submit it to New College using the code 039574.
-Your Personal Identification Number (PIN) can be found here.
-Parent PINs can also be accessed at this website.
+Information on creating, using or unlocking your Federal Student Aid ID can be found here.

 • Complete and submit verification paperwork and supporting documents if selected.